minprog/app-studio/30 Android/10 Learn Java/10 Content.md

 ## About the material

 You've downloaded Android Studio, but now what?
-Luckily, the itnernet offers a lot of walkthroughs and tutorials and we have selected a few to guide you through the upcoming weeks.
+Luckily, the internet offers a lot of walkthroughs and tutorials and we have selected a few to guide you through the upcoming weeks.
 Note that while these tutorials are intended as guidelines, we recommend that you read them all through.

 ## Tutorials to get you started